-[a] Specific energy is defined as energy (Watt-hour, Wh) delivered per kilogram (kg) at a C/3 discharge rate (at 30 °C) for a cell charged to the recommended charge voltage for a C/3 rate.
+^[a] Specific energy (in Wh/kg) is defined at a C/3 discharge rate (at 30 °C) for a cell charged to the recommended charge voltage for a C/3 rate.
 Note this is a cell-level value (not materials-level) and therefore considers all functional materials, components, and packaging.
 Achievable value for cell-level specific energy can be calculated based on a cell larger than the 1 Ah capacity cell required for testing during this project.
-Additional clarification on test protocols is available from the USABC procedure.
-Battery chemistries that have a pathway to achieving a cell-level specific energy at BOL ≥ 175 Wh/kg are appropriate options for Category A. Applicants should note that the targets for "NEW CELLS - BASELINE PERFORMANCE", "LIFE-PROLONGING METHODS", and "CIRCULARITY" in Table 1 depend directly on the specific energy of the proposed chemistry [i.e., ≥ 175 to ≤ 225 Wh/kg (subcategory A1), ≥ 225 Wh/kg (subcategory A2)].
+Additional clarification on test protocols is available from the United States Advanced Battery Consortium (USABC) procedure.19 Battery chemistries that have a pathway to achieving a cell-level specific energy at BOL ≥ 175 Wh/kg are appropriate options for Category A. Applicants should note that the targets for "NEW CELLS - BASELINE PERFORMANCE," "LIFE-PROLONGING METHODS," and "CIRCULARITY" in Table 1 depend directly on the specific energy of the proposed chemistry (i.e., ≥ 175 to ≤ 225 Wh/kg (subcategory A1), ≥ 225 Wh/kg (subcategory A2)).
 Stated alternatively, proposed battery chemistries are expected to meet or exceed the metrics for either A1 or A2, depending upon the corresponding specific energy.
 Note that although LFP is included in the table as a reference, it is not intended to convey a preference or requirement for any particular battery chemistry.

-United States Council for Automotive Research (https://uscar.org/usabc/)
+19 United States Council for Automotive Research (https://uscar.org/usabc/)